cstjean/ClobberingReload.jl/README.md

 In [IJulia](https://github.com/JuliaLang/IJulia.jl) (Jupyter notebooks), `creload` will be called automatically for modules that were imported using `@ausing` or `@aimport`, whenever the module's source code has been changed.
-For example:

 ```julia
 using ClobberingReload